 Are you wondering why a strong narrative is so important in a presentation – and how you can develop your own?

 In today’s market, no business can afford to squander face time with a customer by not being clear and succinct about what they do and the value they deliver.
-This is why interactive presentation software and sales enablement tools are so important as they help you to create more focused presentations.
+This is why interactive presentation software and sales enablement tools are so important as they help you to create more focused presentations.So whether you’re looking to create a presentation for a face-to-face sales meeting, virtual sales pitch or a touchscreen at an event or customer sales centre, read on to find out more about the importance of a strong presentation narrative.

 If your presentations aren’t getting the traction you need, it could be for a number of reasons.

-- your messaging may not be clear
+- Your messaging may not be clear

-- you’re not personalising your message to the audience
+- You’re not personalising your message to the audience

-- maybe it doesn’t help customers make sense of their own requirements and guide them in making a more informed buying decision?
+- Maybe it doesn’t help customers make sense of their own requirements and guide them in making a more informed buying decision

 Whatever the reason, it’s never a good feeling when your presentations are letting the side down – and narrative plays an essential role in developing customer-centric interactive presentations that resonate with and engage your audience.
 Without it, they tend to switch off and lose track or never quite understand why you’re relevant to them.